 The rest of the Transylvanian noblemen thought that Transylvania could keep its semi-independence and economic development by serving the Ottomans.
 Prince Báthory Gábor was balancing power between the two sides, granting lands to each party, and he was just making the tensions tighter between them.
 In the meantime, he alienated the Saxon burghers because he disregarded their privileges and moved into their towns with his court where he and his retinue lived up the food of the Saxons.
 Not to mention that his behavior made the burghers upset because he was holding luxurious feasts and often sought the company of harlots.

-At the end of 1610, Báthory took Szeben (Sibiu, Hermannstadt) and turned it into the new capital of Transylvania.
+At the end of 1610, Báthory took the Saxons’ capital, Szeben (Sibiu, Hermannstadt), and turned it into the new capital of Transylvania.
+It was an affront against the traditional privileges of the German Saxons of Transylvania.
 Then, he attacked Wallachia and declared himself Prince of Wallachia.
 The Sublime Porte could not tolerate it any further so the Ottomans sent a punishing campaign against Báthory, led by Voivode IX.
 Radu Șerban. Șerban got allied with the Transylvanian Saxons and attacked Báthory.
 He broke into Transylvania with Wallachian and Cossack troops in 1611 and joined forces with the Hungarian and Polish troops of Kendi István.

 The Battle of Brassó on 8 July 1611